> Skip to content

 Sources: Lumina Foundation, “Beyond Financial Aid”; DVP-Praxis Ltd., “Public Benefits and Community Colleges: Lessons From the Benefits Access for College Completion Evaluation”; Center for Postsecondary and Economic Success at the Center for Law and Social Policy “Benefits Access for College Completion: Lessons Learned From a Community College Initiative to Help Low-Income Students”

-Read other items in this Helping Students Seek Social Services package.
+Read other items in Helping Students Seek Social Services.

 We welcome your thoughts and questions about this article.
 Please email the editors or submit a letter for publication.